According To Psychology, There Are Only 4 Emotional Types Of People — Which One Are You?

 If so, try this:

-• Protect your sensitivities — Make a list of your top five most emotionally rattling situations, then formulate a plan for handling them so you don’t get caught in a panic.
-For instance, take your own car places so you don’t get trapped in social situations.
+- Protect your sensitivities — Make a list of your top five most emotionally rattling situations, then formulate a plan for handling them so you don’t get caught in a panic.
+For instance, take your car places so you don’t get trapped in social situations.

 Consistent, dependable, and stable, they will always show up for you.
-You can express emotions freely around them; they won’t get upset or judgemental.
-But they often have a hard time expressing their own feelings, and their mates are always trying to get them to express emotions.
+You can express emotions freely around them; they won’t get upset or judgmental.
+But they often have a hard time expressing their feelings, and their mates are always trying to get them to express emotions.
+The Western Journal of Communication explored emotional expression management and the difficulty of "attempting to express positive emotions, even when they are not felt, while masking or minimizing negative emotions."

 Are you a rock?